walles/exactype/README.md

 ## TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.
-* Log the time taken by each text-modifying operation, make sure not to log parts of passwords
-* Reset keyboard state when popping up keyboard; right now if you NumLock, hide and re-show the keyboard you're still numlocked.
 * Flash an image of where on the keyboard the user hit above the keyboard on every tap.
 Create a `PopupWindow` for this, call `setClippingEnabled(false)` on it and put it wherever you want.
 To find out where to position it, you may (or may not) have to call `getLocationInWindow()` /